Close

 Translation requirement: All non-French documents must be officially translated and legalized through apostille certification.

-Step 3: Online Application Submission
+Step 3: Online Application and Appointment Booking

-Step 4: Appointment Scheduling and Biometric Submission
+Step 4: Appointment Attendance and Biometric Submission

 Step 5: Fee Payment

-Pay the required visa fees using accepted payment methods.
+Pay the required visa fees at your appointment using accepted payment methods.
+Short-stay Schengen visa fees are €90 for adults.
 Fees vary by visa type and are non-refundable regardless of application outcome.
+External service providers may charge additional service fees of €25-€35.
 Retain payment receipts for tracking purposes.

 Step 6: Application Tracking